AnthonySteele/anthonysteele.github.io/TypeSystems.md

 The design of the C# type system, compiler and class library is a product of the best thinking and tradeoffs of a point in time, but times move on.

-C#'s pradigm is of a primarily object-oriented, garbage collected language with extensive runtime metadata and a portable bytecode.
+C#'s paradigm is of a primarily object-oriented, garbage collected language with extensive runtime metadata and a portable bytecode.
 Even without changing this basic paradigm things could be different.

 The system has been improved over time, but there are limitations to the technique of improving a system by adding to it but not removing.
 All programming languages accumulate cruft.
 IMHO the evolution of C# has been relatively well-managed, but this just makes the process slower.